isaacnmm/pestpolicy-hugo2XX/content/posts/how-do-i-fix-peeling-paint-on-ceiling/index.md

 layout: post
 ---

-[Paint](https://pestpolicy.com/airless-paint-sprayer-tips/) peeling is a common problem that occurs on painted walls, ceiling, pavements, or furniture due to loss of stickiness strength over a while.
+[Paint](https://pestpolicy.com/airless-paint-sprayer-tips/)peeling is a common problem that occurs on painted walls, ceiling, pavements, or furniture due to loss of stickiness strength over a while.
 Usually, peels damage the primary surface and destroy the aesthetic impression of a given surface.

-*Well, the question at hand is, how do I [fix](https://pestpolicy.com/how-to-fix-peeling-paint-on-drywall/) peeling paint on the ceiling?
+*Well, the question at hand is, how do I [fix](https://pestpolicy.com/how-to-fix-peeling-paint-on-drywall/)peeling paint on the ceiling?
 Simple!
 You need to prepare the surface sufficiently (sanding), prime the polished ceiling, repaint, and let the final finish dry naturally without touching even your bathroom.

 * *Also, purchase interior paint and primer that match the paint type you intend to apply on a particular ceiling (whether acrylic or latex paint/primer).